 Investing is one of the best ways to generate what the kids are calling “passive income”.
 That is, income generated with no time or effort required.
-Investing can earn you passive income because they pay the holder a dividend/return.
+Investments that can earn you passive income because they pay the holder a dividend/return.

-All you have to do is accumulate enough assets such that your expenses are covered by your investing total return (return + yield), and you’ll never have to generate income again.
+All you have to do is accumulate enough assets such that your expenses are covered by your investing total return (price return + yield), and you’ll never have to generate income again.

 Let’s forget about inflation for simplicity and suppose Tim thinks in terms of real numbers.
-He figures out that with a total return of 5%, when he hits a portfolio value of £1M, he can spend £50,000 per year without his portfolio decreasing in value.
+He figures out that with a total return of 5%, when he hits a portfolio value of £1M, he can spend £50,000 per year without his portfolio decreasing in real terms.

 Tim considers himself a smart, hard-working, all-around-good guy.
 In his head this means he’ll earn £100k per year for the next 20 years.
 Assuming a tax rate of 40% and expenses of £30k per year, this leaves him with £30k to invest to get to that magic £1M number.